pcjc-01

 PROJECT DESCRIPTION

 The Juvenile Justice Center building was one of three projects initiated by the county to reduce overcrowding and improve the local court system’s safety.
-Together with OPN Architects, Alvine Engineering worked to design engineering systems that catered towards each of the center’s unique services: public, judicial, and detainee spaces.
-The task was made even more difficult since the space served the community originally as a department store from the 1970’s to early 2000.
+Together with OPN Architects, Alvine Engineering worked to design engineering systems that catered to each of the center’s unique services: public, judicial, and detainee spaces.
+The task was made even more difficult since the space served the community initially as a department store from the 1970s to early 2000.
 Through the design of high ceilings, a centralized open staircase, and daylighting, the once dreary and neglected space now offers a calm environment that is user-friendly and easy to navigate.

 PROJECT HIGHLIGHTS

-• A new 480V, 3-phase, electrical distribution system was designed to provide convenient power solutions throughout the facility.
+• A new 480V, 3-phase electrical distribution system was designed to provide convenient power solutions throughout the facility.

 • Audiovisual systems include sound reinforcement, video evidence display for the courtrooms, speech amplification and recording, video presentation for training rooms and conference rooms, and digital signage and room scheduling systems.

-• Technology infrastructure for voice/data cabling, IT space design, backbone and horizontal cabling, as well as primary and secondary pathways were designed.
+• Technology infrastructure for voice/data cabling, IT space design, backbone, and horizontal cabling, as well as primary and secondary pathways, were designed.

 • Security design included access control, door monitoring, and video surveillance.